 - Recent changes in fast food consumption patterns

-- Artificial barriers for separation from the mainstream
+- post WWII artificial barriers instituted by R. Joel Teitelbaum for separation from the mainstream

 - Sukkah hut for the festival of Sukkot (Tabernacles)